 Program income is gross income received by the grantee or sub grantee directly generated by a grant-supported activity, or earned only as a result of the grant agreement during the grant period.
 Program income, earned with grant funds, must be accounted for during the life of the grant and disclosed appropriately in the final closeout report.

 The retention and expenditure of program income could be different for each grant.
 Please refer to Section 4.8 of your grant agreement to determine if program income is allowed to be earned for your grant.
-If this section is present in your agreement and you have further questions, please contact your DCEO grant manager.
+If this section is present in your agreement and you have further questions, please contact your Department of Commerce grant manager.

 Part V General Provisions — Requirements of all grant agreements issued by the Department